Award at a Glance

 - list of their current and pending grant support not included in biosketch;

-- copy of abstract(s) submitted for presentation at the APS annual meeting at EB;
+- copy of abstract(s) submitted for presentation at the APS annual meeting;

 - letter of recommendation from department chair administrator, administrator or mentor; and